walles/exactype/README.md

 * Add vibrations on key presses
 * When sliding around the numeric or a popup keyboard, show what's under your finger in a small (fixed in place) frame above the keyboard.
+* In landscape mode, show actual screen contents rather than just a text box to type in